aakashgupta10/E-Commerce-Dashboard-Project-PowerBI-/README.md

 # E-Commerce-Dashboard-Project-PowerBI-
-This is the PowerBI end to end project.
+This is the PowerBI dynamic end to end project.